Enjoy Bend for the Holidays

 North Pole Mailboxes

 From Nov.
 27 to Dec.
 19, two special Christmas mailboxes will be in Bend’s Old Mill District for children to drop off their letters to Santa.
+One box is by Ben & Jerry’s and the other is near Jimmy John’s.
 All letters will get a response from the North Pole.

 Santa in the Old Mill District